-In fact, up to 50 million tons of e-waste is tossed out every year and only around 18% of that pile is recycled.
+In fact, of an estimated 50 million tons of e-waste ends up in the waste stream every year less than 20 percent of that pile is recycled.

 Junk Hauling and E-Waste Disposal Problems

-- For every one million cell phones that are recycled, the EPA states that 35,274 lbs of copper, 772 lbs of silver, 75 lbs of gold, and 33 lbs of palladium can be recovered.
-For those not familiar with palladium, palladium is a precious metal using for making electrical contacts, as well as surgical instruments and parts for watches.
+- For every one million cell phones that are recycled 35,274 lbs of copper, 772 lbs of silver, 75 lbs of gold, and 33 lbs of palladium can be recovered.
+Americans throw out phones containing over $60 million in gold and/or silver every year.

-- Recycling circuit boards can be more valuable than mining for ore!
+- Recycling circuit boards can be more cost-effective than mining for ore.
 One ton of circuit boards is estimated to contain 40-800 times more gold than one metric ton of ore.
 There is 30-40 times more copper in a ton of circuit boards that can be mined from one metric ton of ore.